danielstern/angular-tdd-exemplar/README.md

 Environment: `require` this library in a gulpfile Compare to: gulp-jasmine

+### Supertest
+A framework specifically for running tests on servers created by Express or similar APIs.
+Use: Require supertest in your test script and have it run tests on your Server script Compare to: Request.js

+### Istanbul
+A tool for measuring how much of your code has tests covering it.
+Use:
+Compare to: N/A

 ### angular
 MVC Framework.
 Use: Build single-page apps or augment static apps